cfpb/consumerfinance.gov/docs/migrations.md

 Also note that our [back-end tests that run in Travis](../travis/) will fail if a required schema migration is missing or if migrations are in conflict with one another.

-!!! note
-    Some changes will generate multiple migration files.
-    If you change a block that is used in pages defined in different sub-apps, you will see a migration file for each of those sub-apps.

 ## Data migrations